 Thank you for your interest in our CELTA courses.
-The process for continuing with your application is as follows:

 We advise you to research the course online to make sure it is appropriate for you before applying; the interview process also seeks to make sure you are fully informed and eligible.

 - Complete the application form Part A and we will send you the Language Awareness tasks Part B –the interviewer (CELTA certified trainer) will then get back to you with comments, we politely request that you word-process Part B.

 - Return the application Part B to email@example.com

 We will contact you as soon as possible (within 5 days) to arrange an interview ether face to face or Skype.